-For those people that suffer from more severe brain damage, medication may limit secondary damage to the brain immediately after a brain injury.
+For those who suffer from more severe brain damage, medication might limit secondary damage to the brain immediately after a brain injury.
 Some of the medications that may help heal a damaged brain may include diuretics which reduce the amount of fluid in the brain and pressure inside the brain.
-Coma-inducing drugs will allow a brain to heal faster because a comatose brain needs less oxygen to function.
+In addition, coma-inducing drugs will allow a brain to heal faster because a comatose brain needs less oxygen to function.

 Again, in cases of severe brain damage, surgery may be necessary.
 Surgery may correct or address the following problems after a brain injury:

 - Creating an opening window in the skull to relieve pressure.

 These complex operations should only get performed by skilled, experienced neurosurgeons.
 This type of surgery is high-risk and can cause permanent, devastating impairment if errors or complications occur during the operation or the post-surgical stage.